Billa05/Billa05/README.md

 - 👋 Hi, I’m Biresh.
 -  ♦ I am in High school right now.
 - ✨ completed c++ and Android development in java.
-- 👀 I’m interested in AI, ML, Coding.
+- 👀 I’m interested in AI, ML.
 - 📫 you can contact me on workinguse5@gmail.com

 <!---